How To Add or Remove Someone From A Mortgage

 How to get your name taken off a joint mortgage

-There are a number of ways of getting out of a joint mortgage:
+There are several ways of getting out of a joint mortgage:

 • Ask your partner to buy you out